gchq/stroom-docs/content/en/docs/install-guide/configuration/configuring-nginx.md

 The standard way of deploying Nginx with stroom running without docker involves running Nginx as part of the _services_ stack.
 See below for details of how to configure it.
-If you want to deploy Nginx without docker then you can but that is outside the scope of the this documentation.
+If you want to deploy Nginx without docker then you can but that is outside the scope of this documentation.

 ## As part of a docker stack